Frequently asked questions

 This document describes the cast you would like to involve in your project, or actors who have already indicated an interest.
 It is not necessary to send a letter of intent from actors, but photo references can be sent to support the casting idea document (1-page, maximum 350 words or 1,800 characters).

-A financial plan explains the strategy to fund the film through all stages from development through to completion.
+A financial plan explains the strategy to fund the film through all stages from development to completion.
 It should include the financiers who have already committed, those who have been approached whose response is still pending, and those who have been identified but are yet to be formally approached.
 It should include all financiers, producers, co-producers, funds, awards, etc. In the written explanation, you can provide the logic of your plan.

 The purpose of this document is to state that, if selected to participate in the program, the director and producer mutually agree to complete the submitted project according to the deadlines and requirements of the call.
 A memo deal between the two parties is sufficient.